Arca South

-Arca South is a 74 ha mixed-use estate owned by Ayala Land, Inc. located at East Service Road, Barangay Western Bicutan, Taguig.

-It was formerly part of Food Terminal Inc. before being sold to Ayala Land.
+Arca South is a 74 ha mixed-use estate by Ayala Land, Inc. located at East Service Road, Barangay Western Bicutan, Taguig, Philippines.
+The site was formerly part of the massive Food Terminal Inc., before a large part of it was sold to Ayala Land in 2013.

 History

 With the decline of FTI, established in 1974, there have been several attempts over multiple Philippines presidential administrations to sell off part of the property, including a public auction in 2009, but they all failed.